ekanshtrivedi/Fetch-MLE/README.md

-# Fetch Receipt Prediction Repository
+# Fetch Receipt Count Project

 ## Overview

-Welcome to the Fetch Receipt Prediction Repository!
+Welcome to the Fetch Receipt Count Prediction Repository!
 This project is focused on predicting the future number of scanned receipts based on historical data.
 It includes a machine learning model and a user-friendly web application for visualization.

 ## Problem Statement